Vešala: History

+Vešala is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 70 Christian households and 4 bachelors.

 Vešala in 1467-1468 had grown by 20 houses.
 But, as can be seen, the Slavicization of the anthroponymy of the Albanian household heads by the Slavic church had continued with the same intensity in the absence of Albanian priests.
 Out of 70 heads of families of Albanian ethnicity, 50 of them had lost their traditional Albanian patronymics-surnames and had adopted typically Slavic anthroponyms.
 In the second census, after 15 years, there were 20 heads of families still bearing characteristic Albanian patronymics, those being the following: Nikolla, Dimitri's son; Gjini, son of Dimitri; Petro, son of Gjon; Zguri, son of Gjorgj; Petko, son of Zgur; Todor, son of Gjin; Jovan, son of Gjin; Gjura, son of Gjin; Rala - Rela the son of Gjon; Stepan, son of Gjon; Gjuro, son of Gjin; Lika the son of Gjin; Dabzhiv, son of Gjin; Petri, son of Gjin; Tanush, son of Nikolla; Petri, son of Pavli; Lazor, son of Pavli; Gjon, son of Andre; Tanushi son of Andre.

 In 1451-52, Radislavi and his brother Gjini, of Albanian descent, were registered in this settlement, while in 1467-68, Bozhidari, an Orthodox priest with his son-in-law Gjoni, of Albanian descent, was registered.

 Vešala is home to some of the oldest Albanian clans within the Šar Mountains.
-Unlike the northern Albanian villages, Vešala was not isolated, being part of the old trade route, Prizren via Kalkandelen.
+Unlike the northern Albanian villages, Vešala was not isolated, being part of the old trade route, Prizren via Tetovo.
 According to the Nahiyah, the population of Vešala moved out and prospered under the Ottoman Empire, with many moving to Salonica and Marmara but still maintaining landownership in Vešala.
 This was a custom in Vešala as the Albanians were bounded to the village of their ancestor and could never permanently leave their home.
 This custom was referred to as Gurbet.

 During the First World War, Serbian Royalists began invading Albania to seize the coast line.
 During the occupation, the Serbian army committed numerous crimes against the Albanian population.
 After the Treaty of London and the French never arriving to pick up the troops from the coast, the Royalists began to retreat through the mountains (Albanska golgota).
 A battalion of 37 Royalist approached Vešala.
 As the Royalists had razed many of the villages to the ground during the occupation, the Albanians of Vešala, seeing the Royalists approaching from the bottom of the mountain, ambushed them.
 After bounding them, the Royalists were pushed off Guri Gjatë (Long rock), a natural landmark of the Šar Mountains, and plunged to their deaths.

+According to the 1942 Albanian census, Vešala was inhabited by 823 Muslim Albanians.

+In statistics gathered by Vasil Kanchov in 1900, the village of Vešala was inhabited by 440 Muslim Albanians.

 During the insurgency in the Republic of Macedonia, Vešala along with most villages of the Šar Mountains acted as a supply base and safe zone for the NLA forces.